-Most Canadians can benefit from having a Registered Retirement Savings Plan (RRSP or RSP for short) and a Tax Free Savings Account (TFSA) — both are great tax-sheltered savings vehicles.
+Most Canadians can benefit from having a registered retirement savings plan (RRSP) and a tax-free savings account (TFSA) — both are great tax-sheltered savings vehicles.

 Your circumstances and goals will determine how you allocate your resources.
-As you formulate your strategy for your RSP and TFSA, here are three scenarios to consider:
+As you formulate your strategy for your RRSP and TFSA, here are a few scenarios to consider:

 You believe your tax bracket in retirement will be lower than it is currently.

-RSP contributions give you a tax break now, and your withdrawals in retirement may be taxed at a lower rate.
+RRSP contributions give you a tax break now, and your withdrawals in retirement may be taxed at a lower rate.
+Most people live on a lower income during their retirement, which means that your withdrawals will likely be taxed at a lower rate.

-You have a generous pension plan, or for other reasons expect to enjoy a comfortable retirement lifestyle.
+You have a generous pension plan or expect to enjoy a comfortable retirement lifestyle.

-TFSA contributions will provide tax-free income in retirement.
-By comparison, withdrawals from an RSP (and from a Registered Retirement Income Fund) are taxable and, combined with other income sources, could push your taxable income high enough to trigger a clawback of your Old Age Security pension.
+TFSA contributions can provide tax-free income in retirement.
+By comparison, withdrawals from an RRSP (and from a registered retirement income fund) are taxable and, combined with other income sources, could push your taxable income high enough to trigger a clawback of your Old Age Security (OAS) pension.

-You're in a low tax bracket, but expect to earn more in the future.
+You're in a low tax bracket now but expect to earn more in the future.

 If you direct savings to a TFSA now, you can save your RRSP contribution room to use later, when you're in a higher tax bracket and your contributions may generate a larger tax refund.